 - Living Standards: Poverty Reduction

+- Community Connections: Strengthening Relationships with Indigenous Communities

+- Environment: Pursuing a Sustainable Future

 - Arts: Living a Creative Life

 - Wellness: Encouraging Mental Health

-- Environment: Pursuing a Sustainable Future

-- Community Connections: Strengthening Relationships with Indigenous Communities

-This year, the Foundation provided 814 grants (2023 - 845 grants) worth \$24.3 million (2023 - \$26.1 million) to specific initiatives that support the five Vital Priority areas.
-As for the past two years, Poverty Reduction attracted the most financial support, followed by Encouraging Mental Health.
-The allocation of funding to these Vital Priority areas and to all the other charitable activities in the community in 2024 is as follows:
+This year, the Foundation provided 806 grants (2024 - 814 grants) worth \$24.8 million (2024 - \$24.3 million) to specific initiatives that support the five Vital Priority areas.
+Differently this year, Living a Creative Life attracted the most financial support of the five Vital Priority areas, followed by Pursuing a Sustainable Future.
+The allocation of funding to all the charitable activities in the community in 2025 is broken down by Vital Priority and Community as follows: